Reid Ryan

 Reid Ryan (born November 21, 1971) is an American baseball executive, former college and professional baseball player, and son of Baseball Hall of Fame pitcher Nolan Ryan.
-He was a pitcher in minor league baseball, and currently serves as the CEO of Ryan-Sanders Baseball Inc., which owns the Round Rock Express and Corpus Christi Hooks.
-He was introduced as the president of the Houston Astros on May 17, 2013.
+He was a pitcher in minor league baseball, and is the CEO of Ryan-Sanders Baseball Inc., which owns the Round Rock Express and Corpus Christi Hooks.
+He was president of the Houston Astros from May 2013 to November 2019.

 Early life

 Ryan grew up in Alvin, Texas, outside of Houston, and attended Alvin High School.

 College career

 Ryan attended the University of Texas at Austin, beginning his college baseball career with the Texas Longhorns.
 He transferred to Texas Christian University and finished his collegiate career with the TCU Horned Frogs.